-- (1) An enduring guardian may apply for advice or direction by the Board on any matter relating to the scope of his or her appointment as such or the exercise of any power by the guardian under the instrument of appointment. - (2) The Board may require notice of an application under subsection (1) to be given to any person that the Board directs and may exercise its powers under this section without a hearing. - (3) The Board may - (a) approve or disapprove of any act proposed to be done by the enduring guardian; and s.
-35 Part 5 - Appointment of enduring guardian (b) give such advice or dire considers appropriate; and ection as it (c) vary the effect of the in appointment or make any oth it could have made on an ap a guardianship order. ner order that (4) The Board of its own motion may diadvice to, an enduring guardian in rematter.
-(5) An enduring guardian who co direction given to him or her under t guilty of an offence and is liable conviction to a fine not exceeding units. his section is on summary
+- (1) An enduring guardian may apply for advice or direction by the Tribunal on any matter relating to the scope of his or her appointment as such or the exercise of any power by the guardian under the instrument of appointment. - (2) The Tribunal may require notice of an application under subsection (1) to be given to any person that the Tribunal directs and may exercise its powers under this section without a hearing. - (3) The Tribunal may-

+- (a) approve or disapprove of any act proposed to be done by the enduring guardian; and - (b) give such advice or direction as it considers appropriate; and - (c) vary the effect of the instrument of appointment or make any other order that it could have made on an application for a guardianship order. - (4) The Tribunal of its own motion may direct, or offer advice to, an enduring guardian in respect of any matter. - (5) An enduring guardian who contravenes a direction given to him or her under this section is guilty of an offence and is liable on summary conviction to a fine not exceeding 20 penalty units.